kodekloudhub/github-actions-solar-system/README.md

 ```

 ### By updating the workflow using job and service containers, the load on the production database has been reduced

+# Kubernetes
+- By default kubectl needs a kubeconfig file in order to run.
+- A **Kubeconfig** is a YAML file with all the Kubernetes cluster details, certificates, and secret tokens to authenticate the cluster.
+You might get this config file directly from the **cluster administrator** or from a **cloud platform** if you are using a managed Kubernetes cluster.